olumpeter/olumweb-com/app/tutorials/build-for-the-web/001/hello-world-app.md

 title: >
   Build for the Web: 001 — Hello World App with TypeScript, Node.js & React Router v7
-subtitle: PRACTICAL WEB PROGRAMMING FOR TOTAL BEGINNERS
+subtitle: PRACTICAL MODERN WEB PROGRAMMING FOR TOTAL BEGINNERS
 description: >
   Learn how to set up a TypeScript + Node.js project using React Router v7 Framework Mode.
 Perfect for beginners looking to build their first web app.